gluten free

 5 ingredients?

 Risotto is a classic Italian dish consisting of rice cooked in broth.
-The broth is added slowing, so that the rice absorbs it completely, creating a creamy consistency.
+The broth is added slowly, so that the rice absorbs it completely, creating a creamy consistency.
 Parmesan cheese, butter, and onion are the classic additions.

 Therefore, rice is the ingredient.
-Specifically a high-starch, medium to short grain rice.
+Specifically a high-starch, medium to short-grain rice.
 The varieties of choice are Arborio, Baldo, Padano, Roma, Carnaroli, and Vialone Nano.
 Arborio is the most readily available, while Carnaroli and Vialone Nano are considered the best and not coincidentally the most expensive.
 Here is the recipe I created and will be making live on Valley Dish (NBC Channel 12) next week.
 Hope you’ll tune in (or TIVO it – as I TIVO absolutely everything I watch) at 3:30 on Tuesday, November 9th.

 November 4, 2010 1 Comment